Canonical form of master equations and characterization of non-Markovianity: Introduction

-If one is to base a measure of non-Markovianity directly on the negativity of decoherence rates in a master equation, it is important that one considers a unique form the equation, since each master equation may be written in many ways.
+If one is to base a measure of non-Markovianity directly on the negativity of decoherence rates in a master equation, it is essential to have a unique form of the equation, since each master equation may be written in many ways.
 This is indeed a reason cited in~\cite{Breuermeasure} for not basing a definition of non-Markovanity directly on a master equation.
 Fortunately, there is such a unique and canonical form.
-This result is a straightforward extension of the treatment in \cite{Gorini}. {A general form of time-local master equations has been used previously e.g. in~\cite{vanwond,breuer4}, but the existence of a unique diagonal form of the equation has as far as we are aware not been emphasized.} {Neither is the generality of time-local master equations as widely recognised as it should be.} We will therefore start by presenting a derivation of the canonical form of a time-local master equation, before discussing how this gives rise to natural ways to quantify non-Markovianity.
+This result is a straightforward extension of the treatment in \cite{Gorini}.
+General forms of time-local master equations have been used previously e.g. in~\cite{Wolf2,vanwond,breuer4}, but the significance and usefulness of the unique diagonal form of the equation has, as far as we are aware, not been emphasized. {Neither is the generality of time-local master equations~\cite{DanielPRA2012} as widely recognised as it should be.} We will therefore start by presenting the canonical form of a time-local master equation in Sec.~II, before discussing how this gives rise to a natural means of completely quantifying non-Markovianity in Sec.~III, in terms of the canonical decoherence rates.

+In Sec.~IV we consider various proposed measures of non-Markovianity \cite{Wolf, Breuermeasure, Rivas, Lu,neg, inf, distance, volume}, and assess their relative abilities to witness non-Markovianity.
+We find, surprisingly, that none of the measures based on an increasing distance, volume or entanglement can witness the non-Markovianity of a simple qubit example.
+However, the Choi-matrix based measures of Wolf {\it et al.} \cite{Wolf} and Rivas {\it et al.} \cite{Rivas} are always faithful witnesses of non-Markovianity, and are shown to be simple functions of the canonical decoherence rates.
+We also give simple necessary and sufficient conditions for trace distance and volume measures to be able to witness non-Markovianity, in terms of the Bloch damping matrix.